JamesPWagner/JamesPWagner.github.io/resume.md

 **Curriculum Developer**, March - May 2016 (contract).

 Short-term project to develop training for ForegeRock Identity Management partners focusing on:
-* Implementing user self-service features such as registration, profile update, password reset, forgotten username, and other aspects of the ForgeRock Identity Management platform.
+* User self-service features such as registration, profile update, password reset, forgotten username, and other aspects of the ForgeRock Identity Management platform.
-* Developing automated workflow design and deployment workflows with the open-source Activiti Business Process Management tool.
+* Automated workflow deployment with the open-source Activiti Business Process Management tool.

 ### BMC Software